Whimse/Kaggle_digit_recognizer/README.md

 The repository also includes functionality to produce an ensemble predictor.
 This ensemble generates outputs combining predictions provided by multiple networks.

 The code also contains functionality to produce submissions to the [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) Kaggle competition for these prediction algorithms.

+Several experiments were carried over to evaluate these models, and generate submissions to the Kaggle competition.
+Please see [Experimental Results](#experimental-results) section below.
 The ensemble predictor produced with this code was able to reach [9% top position in the leaderboard of the Kaggle competition](https://www.kaggle.com/reanor/competitions?tab=active).

 # Code Usage